-Based on student feedback, The Office of Student Engagement will be continuing to provide Substance-Free communities as an option for upperclass students for 2016-2017!
+Based on student feedback, The Office of Student Engagement has offered provide Substance-Free communities as an option for upperclass students since Fall 2015.
 In Substance-Free communities, the possession or use of alcohol, controlled substances and tobacco products by residents or their guests is prohibited in student rooms and public spaces.
 If residents or their guests choose to use such substances outside of the Substance-Free community, the results of that choice must not have a negative impact upon residents or property upon return to the community.
 For 2017-2018, 3rd Hallowell Hall will continue to be designated as Substance-Free.

 Substance-Free communities will work closely with the Resident Assistant, Office of Student Engagement professional staff, as well as other campus partners in order to provide educational and social opportunities for both the residents as well as the greater community.
 The residents of the community will also invest time at the beginning of the year exploring and developing community expectations.